matthisholleville/cigpt/README.md

 CI jobs debugging powered by AI

 Usage:
-  gitlabci-gpt [command]
+  cigpt [command]

 Available Commands:
-  analyze     This command will analyze the error logs of a GitlabCI pipeline. auth        Authenticate with your chosen backend completion  Generate the autocompletion script for the specified shell help        Help about any command version     Print the version number of gitlabci-gpt
+  analyze     This command will analyze the error logs of a GitlabCI pipeline. auth        Authenticate with your chosen backend completion  Generate the autocompletion script for the specified shell help        Help about any command version     Print the version number of cigpt

 Flags:
-      --config string   config file (default is $HOME/.gitlabci-gpt.yaml) -h, --help            help for gitlabci-gpt
+      --config string   config file (default is $HOME/.cigpt.yaml) -h, --help            help for cigpt
   -t, --toggle          Help message for toggle

-Use "gitlabci-gpt [command] --help" for more information about a command.
+Use "cigpt [command] --help" for more information about a command.
 ```

 _Run a scan with the gitlab analyzers_